Top 10 Mott The Hoople Songs

 Photo: By Columbia Records (Billboard, page 5, 29 June 1974) [Public domain], via Wikimedia Commons

-Mott The Hoople released their next album entitled Mott in 1973 which also sold well.
-In 1974 Mott The Hoople released the album The Hoople.
-It was a record in which every song was written by Ian Hunter.
-The album The Hoople would serve as the last Mott The Hoople album to feature Ian Hunter.
-After Ian Hunter left the band, the group continued on with a new lineup and changed their name to just Mott.
+Mott The Hoople released their next album, Mott, in 1973, which also sold well.
+In 1974, Mott The Hoople released The Hoople, a record in which every song was written by Ian Hunter.
+The Hoople would serve as the last Mott The Hoople album to feature Ian Hunter.
+After Ian Hunter left the band, the group continued with a new lineup and changed its name to just Mott.

-Our Top 10 Mott The Hoople Songs list takes a look at the years the band recorded with Ian Hunter as band leader, chief songwriter and lead vocalist.
-For those of you who may have never heard of Mott The Hoople, we think you will fall quickly for this great rock and roll band.
+Our Top 10 Mott The Hoople Songs list looks at the years the band recorded with Ian Hunter as band leader, chief songwriter, and lead vocalist.
+For those of you who may have never heard of Mott The Hoople, we think you will quickly fall for this great rock and roll band.

 # 10 – The Golden Age Of Rock and Roll

-We start out our Top 10 Mott The Hoople Songs list with the opening track from the last Mott The Hoople album entitled Mott.
+We start our Top 10 Mott The Hoople Songs list with the opening track from the last Mott The Hoople album, Mott.
 The great song “The Golden Age of Rock and Roll,” was also released as the second single from the album.
-The album featured Ian Hunter on lead vocals, Mick Ralphs on lead guitar, Verden Allen on keys, Pete “Overend” Watts on bass and Dale “Buffin” Griffin on drums.
+The album featured Ian Hunter on lead vocals, Mick Ralphs on lead guitar, Verden Allen on keys, Pete “Overend” Watts on bass, and Dale “Buffin” Griffin on drums.
+The woman on the cover is actress and model Kari-Ann Muller who married Chris Jagger the brother of Rolling Stones legend Mick Jagger.

 # 9 – Rock and Roll Queen

-Mick Ralphs who would later leave Mott The Hoople to form Bad Company penned one of the band’s great songs from their debut album, The tune “Rock and Roll Queen,” was the opening track on side two of the band’s debut album Mott The Hoople.
-There is nothing like a classic rock song that starts out with a great guitar lick and oh the sweet sound of the cow bell.
+Mick Ralphs, who would later leave Mott The Hoople to form Bad Company, penned one of the band’s great songs debut album.
+The tune “Rock and Roll Queen” was the opening track on side two of the band’s debut album Mott The Hoople.
+There is nothing like a classic rock song that starts out with a great guitar lick and, oh, the sweet sound of the cowbell.
 More Cowbell!

 # 8 – Whizz Kid